VRClassOR/OperatingRoom/README.md

 	- UnjoinScript: Performs the unjoining of the handle from the aggregate tool "Driving Cap + Guide Connector + Handle + Driver + Connector + Nail" without destroying the joinObjectSmallCollider.

 ## Future Goals
-We have produced a most viable product, but there are still many features that can be implemented in the future:
+We have produced a minimum viable product, but there are still many features that can be implemented in the future:

 - Learning mode with video walkthrough
 - Menu compatible with Oculus VR